Feel the power – five reasons why Power Platform is for you

 - Keeping the core clean and driving down costs: low-code can also have significant cost benefits – ordinarily, changes to ERP and CRM systems should only be made by the solution provider, which can be extremely costly.
 If you use Power Platform for your customisations you can own the changes and avoid changing the system directly.
 This plays to the principle of ‘keeping the core clean’ i.e. avoid customising core systems.

 - An easy lift: another key benefit of Power Platform is that it’s a Microsoft (MS) product, meaning two things.
-One, it’s highly likely highly you already have some sort of license that allows you to start using some aspect of Power Platform.
+One, it’s highly likely highly you already have some sort of licence that allows you to start using some aspect of Power Platform.
 And two, it’s a Microsoft product so will integrate into your MS landscape with relative ease.
 This provides an easier entry point into Power Platform.

 Low-code is the future – by 2025, 70% of new applications will use low-code or no-code, which is up from less than 20% in 2020.
 So the message is, the sooner your organisation adapts to this new developer environment and approach, the better.
 All power to you.